Stauffer, Son & Co.Copyright © David Boettcher 2006 - 2022 all rights reserved.

 Le Coultre repeater with S&Co trademark; click images to enlarge.

 Swiss 18 carat 0.755 gold with three heads of Helvetia

 Thanks to David MacP. for the image

-Stauffer & Co. also obtained movements, or more likely complete watches, from Le Coultre.
+Stauffer & Co. also obtained movements from Le Coultre.
 The pictures here show a fine Le Coultre hunter cased minute repeater pocket watch with the Stauffer trademark of the initials S & Co. under a crown inside an oval shield on the barrel bridge.

 The S&Co. mark was the trademark of the London branch of the Swiss watchmaking company Stauffer, Son & Co.
 This mark was stamped onto watches that Stauffer bought in from other manufacturers, so it shows that the watch was imported into Britain by Stauffer & Co.
 London, and also that it was not made in Stauffer's Swiss factory.